-Glossary · Cloudflare for Teams documentation

 Glossary

-Cloudflare for Teams brings the power of Cloudflare’s global network to your internal teams and infrastructure.
-Teams empowers users with secure, fast and seamless access to any device on the Internet.
+Cloudflare Zero Trust the power of Cloudflare’s global network to your internal teams and infrastructure.
+Cloudflare Zero Trust empowers users with secure, fast and seamless access to any device on the Internet.

 Cloudflare Access